Published Oct 12, 2022

 Feeling lonely from time to time is a normal component of the human condition.
 However, prolonged bouts of loneliness can lead to a number of health issues, both physical and mental.
 Human connection is vital to one’s quality of life.

-Loneliness impacts young people as well as older people, especially during what has been coined an epidemic of loneliness.”
+Loneliness impacts young people as well as older adults, especially during what has been coined an epidemic of loneliness.”
 That said, loneliness can particularly affect older adults after age 65.
 This has become even more of an issue since the beginning of the COVID-19 pandemic due to social distancing as well as the health risks associated with socializing due to the virus.

 a woman with gray hair sitting on a bed